-- 1 Display of the selected interior temperature for the left side. - Button Manual air recirculation mode. - Button (2) Central air distribution - (4) Button 🗐 Downward air distribution - (5) Button [3] Upward air distribution - 6 Display of the selected interior temperature for the right side. - Button ndefrost function for the windscreen.
-The air drawn in from outside the vehicle is directed at the windscreen.
-The air recirculation mode, if switched on, will be switched off as soon as the defrost function is switched on.
-At temperatures over 3°C, the air conditioning system will be switched on automatically and the blower speed will be increased by one level in order to dry the air.
-The button lights up yellow and the symbol appears in the display. - 8 Button Rear window heating.
+- 1 Display of the selected interior temperature for the left side. - Button Manual air recirculation mode. - Button (2) Central air distribution - 4 Button 🛂 Downward air distribution - (5) Button [3] Upward air distribution - 6 Display of the selected interior temperature for the right side. - 8 Button m Rear window heating.
 The heating will be switched off automatically approximately 20 minutes after switching on.
 However, it may be turned off by pushing the button.
-The button lights up yellow and the symbol appears in the display. - (9) Temperature selector for the left side ⇒ page 157
+The button lights up yellow and the symbol appears in the display. - (9) Temperature selector for the left side ⇒ page 156

-- (10) Blower control ⇒ page 158 - (1) Button (OFF) Switches the 2C-Climatronic on and off ⇒ page 158 - 12 Button (AUTO) Automatic temperature, ventilation and air distribution control ⇒ page 157 - Button ECON Switches heating, ventilation and air-conditioning system off - 14) Temperature selector for the right side $\Rightarrow$ page 157
+- 10 Blower control ⇒ page 157 - Button (OFF) Switches the 2C-Climatronic on and off ⇒ page 157 - 12 Button (AUTO) Automatic temperature, ventilation and air distribution control ⇒ page 156 - (3) Button (ECON) Switches heating, ventilation and air-conditioning system off - 14 Temperature selector for the right side \Rightarrow page 156

 For road safety all windows must be clear of ice, snow, and condensation.
 This is essential to ensure good visibility.
-Please familiarise yourself with the correct operation of the heating and ventilation system, including the anti-foq/defrost functions for the windscreens.
+Please familiarise yourself with the correct operation of the heating and ventilation system, including the anti-fog/defrost functions for the windscreens.

-Please observe the general notes ⇒ page 160.
+Please observe the general notes \Rightarrow page 159.